MKLab-ITI/hugomklab/content/projects/nobias/position-bias-mitigation.md

 title: Call for applications: Marie Skłodowska-Curie Early Stage Researcher (PhD Position)
 date: "2020-09-22T10:57:00+03:00"
 ---
 Fully funded for up to 3 years, starting as soon as possible between 1st of May and July 2020

-**Closing date:** October 31st, 2020
+**Closing date**: October 31st, 2020

-**Interview period:** October-November 2020
+**Interview period**: October-November 2020

-**Position starts:** December 1st, 2020 or January 1st, 2021
+**Position starts**: December 1st, 2020 or January 1st, 2021

-**Reference:**  NoBIAS ITN
+**Reference**:  NoBIAS ITN

 **Euraxess link**: https://euraxess.ec.europa.eu/jobs/561079

-### PhD project:  “Bias mitigation in classification methods”
+### PhD project:  "Bias mitigation in classification methods"

-The [Information Technologies Institute](https://www.iti.gr/iti/index.html) (ITI)/ [Multimedia Knowledge and Social Media Analytics Lab](https://mklab.iti.gr)  of [Centre for Research and Technology Hellas](https://www.certh.gr/root.en.aspx) (CERTH), Thessaloniki, Greece, invites applications for 1 fully funded PhD student position in the area of Artificial Intelligence.
+The <a href="https://www.iti.gr/iti/index.html" target="blank">Information Technologies Institute</a> (ITI)/ <a href="https://mklab.iti.gr" target="blank">Multimedia Knowledge and Social Media Analytics Lab</a> of <a href="https://www.certh.gr/root.en.aspx" target="blank">Centre for Research and Technology Hellas</a> (CERTH), Thessaloniki, Greece, invites applications for 1 fully funded PhD student position in the area of Artificial Intelligence.

 #### The project context: NoBIAS

-[NoBIAS](https://nobias-project.eu/) - Artificial Intelligence without Bias is a project funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie - Innovative Training Networks (ITN), Grant Agreement No. 860630.
+<a href="https://nobias-project.eu/" target="blank">NoBIAS</a> - Artificial Intelligence without Bias is a project funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie - Innovative Training Networks (ITN), Grant Agreement No. 860630.

 NoBIAS aims at developing novel methods for AI-based decision making without bias by taking into account ethical and legal considerations in the design of technical solutions.
 The core objectives of NoBIAS are to understand legal, social and technical challenges of bias in AI-decision making, to counter them by developing fairness-aware algorithms, to automatically explain AI results, and to document the overall process for data provenance and transparency.
 NoBIAS will train a cohort of 15 ESRs (Early-Stage Researchers) to address problems with bias through multi-disciplinary training and research in computer science, machine learning, artificial intelligence, law and social science.